astronomer/docs/learn/airflow-listeners.md

 ---
-title: "Use a listener to send a Slack notification when a Dataset is updated"
+title: "Use a listener to send a Slack notification when a dataset is updated"
 sidebar_label: "Create Airflow listeners"
 description: "Learn how to use Airflow listeners."
 id: airflow-listeners